Ooohweeee, you are going to be ADDICTED to this keto fried green beans recipe!

 - Use different kinds of beans: try flat beans or snow peas!
-Keep in mind, green beans are significantly lower in carbs than other varieties (check out my guide to low carb beans more info).
+Keep in mind, green beans are significantly lower in carbs than other varieties (check out my guide to keto beans more info).

 - Try out different types of spices: garlic powder, cayenne pepper, onion powder, red pepper flakes, Mexican spices, Asian spices, etc. You get it!

 - Bake instead of fry: We tested this but didn’t love it as much (can’t beat fried!).
 But I know some of you will prefer a baked variation: you’ll want to dip the green beans in a whisked egg, then in a combo of half grated parm and half pork rinds crumbs.
-Similar to Parmesan Crisps, the low carb cheese crisps in the oven.
-You can use other types of cheese, however, it tends to get melt together into more of a low carb green bean casserole.
+Similar to Parmesan Crisps, the cheese will crisp in the oven.
+You can use other types of cheese, however, it tends to get melt together into more of a keto green bean casserole.
 (But is that bad?!?)

 Keto Fried Green BeansPrint Recipe Pin Recipe

 - Heat oil to 375 F and line a large plate with paper towels.

 - In a wide-mouthed bowl, combine unflavored whey protein isolate (3/4 cup), salt (1 teaspoon), xanthan gum (1 teaspoon), and baking powder (2 teaspoons).

 - Add the soda water (6 tablespoons) and egg (1).
 Use a rubber spatula to fully incorporate.

 - Working in batches, use tongs to add a handful of green beans (1 pound) to the coating, then into the preheated oil.

 - Allow them to cook for about 3-4 minutes, you'll know they're done once golden.